Raising a Pre-Expansion / Post-Seed Round in 2020

 Bridge vs. Funding Round

-Before diving into fundraising dynamics, here’s how we at Companyon Ventures differentiate between a bridge round and a post-seed round.
+Before diving into fundraising dynamics, here’s how we at Companyon Ventures differentiate between a bridge round and a pre-expansion / post-seed round.
 Plenty of counter-examples can be found to our characterizations, but here are some common guidelines and normal ranges:

 The short answer is that sometimes seed VCs do, but in our experience, it’s not common.
 Here are the most common reasons why seed VCs generally don’t like to lead multiple successive funding rounds and often default to small bridge notes or SAFEs when funding their own portfolio companies:

 VC Portfolio Strategy

 Most seed fund managers have a portfolio strategy of leading the seed round where they buy their largest piece of equity, usually 15%-30% of the company.
 50%-75% of their fund is reserved for pro-rata follow-on investments in their “winners.”
 The model inherently assumes that the follow-on investments are made in up-rounds, led by later-stage firms whose investments are one point of validation in determining who the winners are.

 At the post-seed stage, the winners aren’t entirely evident yet.
 So seed funds aren’t necessarily eager to deploy significant reserves in startups who are not yet breakout companies backed by expansion-stage VCs who can fund their continued growth.

 Deal Pricing & Conflict of Interest

 There’s an inherent tension and conflict of interest when an insider investor and a CEO need to negotiate the terms of a follow-on round.
 This gets even more complicated when there are other significant seed investors on the cap table.
 On one hand, driving a hard deal for a low valuation increases the investor’s equity, but it also creates a data point that could depress downstream valuations.